emberjs/website/source/blog/2018-03-26-ember-3-1-released.md

 Data.
 These feature flags have gone stale and Ember Data is going to attempt to go a different direction with some of the planned changes for 2018.
-Many of these feature flags have been around for a long time, if your app depends on enabling these feature flag to run please reach out to the Ember Data team by opening a github issue on the [Ember Data repo](https://github.com/emberjs/data/issues) and the Ember Data team will try to assist with the transition.
+Many of these feature flags have been around for a long time.
+If your app depends on enabling these feature flag to run, please reach out to the Ember Data team by opening a github issue on the [Ember Data repo](https://github.com/emberjs/data/issues) and the Ember Data team will try to assist with the transition.